 FAQ's - Your Waste and Recycling Service

-The way we collect your waste changed recently, making it easier for households to recycle more of their waste and for Dumfries and Galloway to contribute to ambitious Scottish recycling targets and helps ensure we can do our part to tackle the climate crisis.
+The way we collect your waste changed, making it easier for households to recycle more of their waste and for Dumfries and Galloway to contribute to ambitious Scottish recycling targets and helps ensure we can do our part to tackle the climate crisis.

 Below, we've answered some of the main questions being asked about the kerbside waste and recycling service.
-There is a separate section for questions on the upcoming rollout of a separate food waste collection service.
+There is a separate section for questions on the separate food waste collection service.
 If you'd like to know more about either service and how they affect you, please look for the relevant contact details below.

 If you would like help understanding any of the following questions or need the information in another format, please telephone 030 33 33 3000.
 The information leaflet and other information on the new services can be translated into different languages or read out loud by using the 'Recite Me' and 'Speak/Translate' tools located toward the top of the webpage (dark green toolbar).

 Residents in Wigtownshire received a new kerbside recycling service in November 2020.
 The same service was rolled out to all other parts of the region between March and June 2021.
 Clean dry materials are now collected in different bins then sent for processing and recycling.
 The remaining 'general waste' is collected for processing at the Council's Ecodeco plant.

 1. What bins should I have?

 - Red-lidded 240 litre wheeled bin for plastics, metals and cartons.